popphp/popphp/README.md

 #### Service Container

-If you don't have direct access to the application's service locator, you can use the global service container:
+If you are in an area of the application where you don't have direct access to the application's service locator, you can use the globally available service container:

 ```php
 <?php